omarreis/LangTool/README.md

 If you open a lng file on top of existing translations, they get duplicated.

 To work around that, what I did was:
+* Save previous work

-* In your app , right-click the form change form-to-text
+* In your app, right-click the form change form-to-text
 * Locate TLang component (ex.
 Lang1) delete ResourcesBin property
 * change back to form mode, double click the empty TLang and import the file edited with LangTool (*.lng)
 * close TLang editor and reopen it to update the languages combo (it is not updated after file load)